Greg-Bondb/Challenge-48H/README.md

 # 📢 Challenge-48H

 This year, one of my subjects was to make a mini Capture The Flag (CTF) in less than 48 hours.
-I hope you will like this project.
+I hope you will like this project.😁

 ## 💻 Technologies used
 <div>